pbuckner/x-plane_plugins/XPython/docs/source/development/modules/menus.rst

  ID and the index of the menu item.

-.. py:function:: XPLMCheckMenuItem(menuID, index, check):
+.. py:function:: XPLMCheckMenuItem(menuID, index, check) -> None:

  :param int menuID: :ref:`XPLMMenuId`
  :param int index: index of menu item to be changed
- :param int check: 1= set checkmark
+ :param int check: one of :ref:`XPLMMenuCheck`

  Set whether a menu item is checked.
 Pass in the menu ID and item index.